 Back to this cute little side table though, it is small enough to place pretty much anywhere, but just big enough to hold a couple drinks and a book or such that you want to enjoy outside!
 It’s even cute enough to build and place inside as well!

-So you want to build this diy modern outdoor side table?
-Here’s the printable plans!
+So you want to build this DIY outdoor side table?
+Here are the printable plans!

 - 1 – 2x8x8 (I used the scraps left over from building the coffee table)